-A. This document includes requirements for painted gypsum board and suspended acoustical panel and grid ceiling systems.
+A. This document includes painted gypsum board and suspended acoustical panel ceiling systems.

-- A. The following general design criteria apply to both shell and core and tenant fit-out rooms of an ambulatory care building. - B. Specify ceiling finishes appropriate to project specific conditions and requirements. - C. Refer to Room Data Sheet for wall finish requirements by room. - D. Coordinate ceiling finishes with building owner and/or tenant standards. - E. Specify ceiling finishes appropriate to project specific conditions and requirements. - F. Refer to Room Data Sheet for ceiling finish requirements by room. - G. Paint standards for both shell and core and tenant fit out projects are based on products manufactured by The Sherwin Williams Company.
+- A. The following general design criteria apply to both shell and core and tenant fit-out rooms of a medical office building. - B. Specify ceiling finishes appropriate to project specific conditions and requirements. - C. Coordinate ceilings with building owner and/or tenant standards. - D. Specify ceiling finishes appropriate to project specific conditions and requirements. - E. Refer to Room Data Sheet for ceiling finish requirements by room. - F. Paint Type and System.
+Premium Grade.